Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 5. Accept the Passage of Time – the Greatest Wabi Sabi Wisdom for Perfectly Imperfect Life

 The wabi sabi way of life is at peace with getting older.
 It doesn’t try to trick or stop the time.
 Instead, the wabi sabi lifestyle cherishes all phases of life.
-In the Western world, this would be similar to a concept of aging gracefully.
+In the Western world, this would be similar to the concept of aging gracefully.

 At the same time, wabi sabi never settles on giving up on yourself and simply following the flow of this imperfect life.
-You are very much responsible for feeling your best at any particular stages of your life.
+You are very much responsible for feeling your best at any particular stage of your life.

 Thus, eating right (Japanese centenarians recommend eating according to hara hachi bu or until you are 80% full), doing some exercises such as daily walks, and taking care of your mental health are all parts of the wabi sabi living.